Discovering who we are and learning how to realize it is the essence of awakening. How do we get in touch with the real you?

 The main source of difficulty with a brainstorming process like this is the social and cultural programming.
 We live in a world where we are constantly subject to social programming.
 We are “told” and sold what we should believe.
 This conditioning places boundaries around what we think about spiritual reality.

-So, we are not able to discover what other possibilities are available.
-Because of this, you should refrain from simply repeating a litany of spiritual or theological jargon.
+So, we cannot discover what other possibilities are available.
+Because of this, refrain from simply repeating a litany of spiritual or theological jargon.
 Always be questioning the cultural narrative.
 Never stop questioning it.
 Organized religion fears the inner self revealed.

-Secondly, this social conditioning is telling us we should fear our own inner voice.
-This is programming directing us to reject our own wisdom in place of external advice.
-No matter how well-meaning and authoritative the external source, it cannot know what gifts and possibilities exist for you.
-They cannot know the wisdom contained in your own intuition.
+Social conditioning is telling us we should fear our inner voice.
+They would prefer we listen to them and reject our wisdom.
+No one else knows what gifts and possibilities exist for you.
+They cannot know the wisdom of your intuition.

 Consciousness Development Tools